 Download & Other Tools

-- Definition: Sexual orientation of public school students in grades 7, 9, 11, and non-traditional programs, by level of school connectedness (e.g., in 2015-2017, an estimated 11.6% of California students in grades 7, 9, 11, and non-traditional programs with low levels of school connectedness were gay, lesbian, or bisexual).
+- Definition: Estimated percentage of public school students in grades 7, 9, 11, and non-traditional programs, by level of school connectedness and sexual orientation (e.g., in 2017-2019, 9.5% of California students in grades 7, 9, 11, and non-traditional programs with low levels of school connectedness were bisexual).